Semantic Programming for Device-Edge-Cloud Continuum: A Case Study on Distributed Camera Network

 \subsection{Federating a SSR Program in \swarm}

 Next, we report the implementation of our case study on a distributed camera network.
 This network is built based on the data provided by the AI City Challenge (AIC)~\cite{DBLP:conf/cvpr/TangN0YBWKAH19}.
 The AIC has 40 cameras spanning across 10 intersections in a mid-sized US city.
 The baseline to compare the efficiency and scalability of \swarm~ is the traditional device-cloud (DC) infrastructure that ingests data from these 40 cameras connected by 40 roadside units (RSU) into a centralized server (the red node as shown in Figure~\ref{fig:scaling}(b)).
-The red node is is a powerful server which has two Intel Xeon Silver 4114 Processors, ten cores each, 1TB RAM and 1 V100 GPU cards with 16GB representing for a cloud infrastructure.
-In this setup, the the red node will handle all workload of the above $\mathcal{M^{MOT}}$ program including its SORT and DeepSORT algorithms.
+The red node is a powerful server (2 Intel Xeon Silver 4114 Processors, 1TB RAM, V100 GPU cards with 16GB) representing for a cloud infrastructure.
+In this setup, the red node will handle all workload of the above $\mathcal{M^{MOT}}$ program including its SORT and DeepSORT algorithms.
 An RSU runs on a Raspberry Pi 3 Model B which is used only for encoding/decoding video streams from its attached camera in this baseline.
 To simulate camera streams, we used these RSUs to replay the recorded data from AIC at a speed of 10 frames per second (fps) for each camera.

-Then, \swarm~setup adds eight Jetson Nanos\footnote{https://developer.nvidia.com/embedded/jetson-nano} to DC setup for offloading heavy processing load of DNN-based object detections the DC setup, called, device-edge-cloud (DEC).
+Then, \swarm~setup adds 8 Jetson Nanos (JNs)~\cite{jetson} to DC setup for offloading heavy processing load of DNN-based object detections the DC setup, called device-edge-cloud (DEC).
 We use the Yolov5 pre-trained model for both DC and DEC setups.
-A Jetson Nano has a Quadcore ARM Cortex-A57 MPCore processor CPU, 4GB RAM, and a graphics processor unit NVIDIA Maxwell with 128 NVIDIA GPU cores.
-A group of RSUs will be connected to a Jetson Nano via a wired network if they are geographically collocated to an intersection.
+A group of RSUs will be connected to a JN via a wired network if they are geographically collocated to an intersection.